datazip-inc/olake/README.md

 ### Writers

-Writers are directly intergrated into drivers to avoild blockage of writing/reading into/from os.StdOut or any other type of I/O. This helps directly inserting records from each individual fired query to destination.
+Writers are directly intergrated into drivers to avoid blockage of writing/reading into/from os.StdOut or any other type of I/O. This enables direct insertion of records from each individual fired query to the destination.

-Writers are planned in this order
+Writers are being planned in this order
 - [ ] Local
 - [ ] Iceberg
 - [ ] S3